247-ai/tfs-react-native/README.md

 # tfs-react-native
-This library includes react native versions used by [24]7.
+This repository contains react native and related dependencies used by [24]7.ai's proprietary iOS and Android SDK.